goll72/goll.cc/README.md

 =======

 My (mostly-statically-generated) website.
-Written using Markdown with support for embedded $ \LaTeX $, Nunjucks templates and server-side support for comments.
+Written using Markdown with support for embedded LaTeX, Nunjucks templates and server-side support for comments.
 It uses the following componenets:

  - remark and rehype
  - vite